rumpl/whitespace/README.md

 Here I am trying to write a whitespace interpreter in javascript.

-Most of the programs in the `ws` directory are working, there is something weird happening with the hanoi.ws...
+Most of the programs in the `ws` directory are working.
+There is a problem with name.ws, I will look at it soon.

 **Note**: Every program that waits for an input does not work on MAC OS X. Still need to find a workaround...